mhasan-cmt/mhasan-cmt/README.md

 ## 👨‍💻 About Me

 I'm a full-stack software engineer with deep roots in the **Java/Spring Boot** ecosystem and hands-on cloud experience spanning **AWS**, **Docker**, and **CI/CD pipelines**.
-I enjoy building systems that are clean under the hood and delightful on the surface — from backend APIs to interactive front-end experiences.
+I enjoy building systems that are clean under the hood and delightful on the surface, from backend APIs to interactive front-end experiences.

 - 🔭 Currently building with **Spring Boot**, **Angular**, and **AWS** cloud services
 - ☁️ Experienced with **Amazon Connect** for cloud contact center solutions